fmalee/symfony-docs-cn/console.rst

     console/*

-控制台组件还包含一组“辅助程序” - 不同的小工具，可以帮助你完成不同的任务：
+The console component also contains a set of "helpers" - different small tools capable of helping you with different tasks:

-* :doc:`/components/console/helpers/questionhelper`: 以交互方式询问用户信息
+* :doc:`/components/console/helpers/questionhelper`: interactively ask the user for information
-* :doc:`/components/console/helpers/formatterhelper`: 自定义输出着色
+* :doc:`/components/console/helpers/formatterhelper`: customize the output colorization
-* :doc:`/components/console/helpers/progressbar`: 显示进度条
+* :doc:`/components/console/helpers/progressbar`: shows a progress bar
-* :doc:`/components/console/helpers/table`: 将表格数据显示为表格
+* :doc:`/components/console/helpers/table`: displays tabular data as a table